abrahamjuliot/creepjs/README.md

 `/decrypt` captures hash strings in a data model and renders the data to cloud storage.
 The data model follows a set of instructions on how to respond if the metric appears again.
 This includes reject, merge, timestamp, modify, log data, and self-learn from patterns.
 Some patterns are configured to trigger a manual review.

 Data that is newly discovered starts out with a very low score.
 The score will improve if the same data reappears with unique visits.
 The data will be placed in a queue for auto-deletion if the score remains low for two weeks.
-If the data is falsified, it should be difficult for it to build up any degree of trust over time.
-Data with a timestamp older than 40 days are also automatically deleted.
+Data with a timestamp aging 40 days is also automatically deleted.
 This is designed to make it difficult for abnormal data to blend in.
+It should be difficult for counterfeit fingerprints to build up any degree of trust over time.

 > Fingerprint API: https://creepjs-api.web.app/fp